algolia/angular-instantsearch/README.md

 ## Documentation

-There's a dedicated documentation available at [website].
+There's a dedicated documentation available on the [Algolia website][website].

 ## Contributing